Version info: Code for this page was tested in SAS 9.3

 %inc "C:\Users\ALIN\Documents\My SAS Files\vuong.sas"; proc genmod data = fish order=data; class camper; model count = child camper /dist=zip; zeromodel persons; output out=outzip pred=predzip pzero=p0; store m1; run; proc genmod data = outzip order=data; class camper; model count = child camper /dist=poi; output out=out pred=predpoi; run; %vuong(data=out, response=count, model1=zip, p1=predzip, dist1=zip, scale1=1.00, pzero1=p0, model2=poi, p2=predpoi, dist2=poi, scale2=1.00, nparm1=3, nparm2=2) The Vuong Macro Model Information Data Set out Response count Number of Observations Used 250 Model 1 zip Distribution ZIP Predicted Variable predzip Number of Parameters 3 Scale 1.00 Zero-inflation Probability p0 Log Likelihood -1031.6084 Model 2 poi Distribution POI Predicted Variable predpoi Number of Parameters 2 Scale 1.00 Log Likelihood -1358.5929 Vuong Test H0: models are equally close to the true model Ha: one of the models is closer to the true model Preferred Vuong Statistic Z Pr>|Z| Model Unadjusted 3.5814 0.0003 zip Akaike Adjusted 3.5705 0.0004 zip Schwarz Adjusted 3.5512 0.0004 zip Clarke Sign Test H0: models are equally close to the true model Ha: one of the models is closer to the true model Preferred Clarke Statistic M Pr>=|M| Model Unadjusted 13.0000 0.1137 zip Akaike Adjusted 2.0000 0.8496 zip Schwarz Adjusted 2.0000 0.8496 zip

 For the Vuong test, a significant z indicates that the zero-inflated model is better.
 Here we see that the preferred model is a zero-inflated poisson model over a regular poisson model.
+The positive values of the z statistics for Vuong test indicate that it is the first model, the zero-inflated poisson model, which is closer to the true model.

 We can use the estimate statement to help understand our model.
 We will compute the expected counts for the categorical variable camper while holding the continuous variable child at its mean value using the atmeans option, as well as calculate the predicted probability that an observation came from the zero-generating process.
 In the estimate statement, we provide values at which to evaluate each coefficient for both the poisson model and the zero-inflation model.
 The sets of coefficients of the two models are separated by the @ZERO keyword.